+"Mindful Approach with Music Industry Standards" World/New Age Producer that has reached #3 on the charts.
 I'm a music producer, songwriter, and film composer.
-I have over 7 years of scoring and songwriting experience, where I have worked on over 10 feature films, 2 T.V. shows, countless shorts, over 5 albums, and many singles for artists.
-Fast delivery, easy to work with, super creative and out-of-the-box artist.
-Uniqueness is my strongest quality.
+I have over 9 years of producing, scoring, and songwriting experience.
+I have worked on over 10 feature films, 2 T.V. shows, countless shorts, over 10 albums, and many singles for artists.

 Interview with Gian Berselli